pasataleo/go-errors/README.md

 This library can also embed error codes and generic data within the errors it creates and returns.
 This allows users to return additional data that can be processed by callers.

+In addition, this library includes an implementation of a `Diagnostic` interface.
+Diagnostics provide a more complex implementation of errors that can be used to return more detailed information about an error.

 ## Error Codes